COVID-19: Every Life Matters Appeal

 Six PPE kits - £100

 As is often the case in times of emergency it is the poorest and most vulnerable who are hit hardest.
-As economies slow and lockdown restrictions take hold hunger is a growing issue for vulnerable families.
+As economies slow and lockdown restrictions continue to take hold hunger is a growing issue for vulnerable families.
 Our partners are continuing to serve the wider health needs of their communities and that includes sharing emergency food parcels.

 It costs £13.20 to help a poor and at-risk family.
 A gift of £66 provides food packs for 5 vulnerable families, protecting them from hunger and sickness amid this pandemic.